brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 ### **Next Up: Systemic Overhaul of Agent Foresight**

-*   **Goal:** Implement a full cash flow projection engine to enhance agent rationality.
-The current "balance sheet" check is a good heuristic, but it's not a true forecast.
-*   **Backlog Item:** Create a new `project_financial_cash_flow` utility function in `utils.py`.
-*   **Backlog Item:** Upgrade the `InvestAction._calculate_utility_core` method to use this new engine.
-The agent's simulation will now create a full, step-by-step projection of its future financial health, layering on financial obligations, metabolism, and assumed foraging income.
-*   **Outcome:** This will allow agents to rationally avoid investments that would lead to a predictable mid-investment liquidity crisis, making their decisions far more robust.
+*   **Goal:** The agent's "foresight engine" (`InvestAction._calculate_utility_core`) has a critical flaw: its financial projections are "balance sheet aware" but not "liquidity aware."
+*   **Backlog Item:** The agent correctly uses its deposit assets to justify *starting* an investment.
+However, its internal cash flow simulation fails to model its ability to *liquidate* those same deposits to survive the high-metabolism investment period.
+The forecast incorrectly assumes the agent can only use its liquid sugar to cover future costs.
+*   **Outcome:** This leads to agents making decisions based on an incomplete and overly pessimistic forecast of their own ability to manage liquidity.
+The engine needs to be updated to accurately reflect the agent's full capacity to use all its liquid assets (deposits and sugar) to survive future cash flow requirements.

 ### **Long-Term Goals / Epics**
 -   **Introduce Equity & Bankruptcy:** Now that assets can be liquidated and their ownership transferred, we can introduce equity as a new type of financial asset.
 This will allow for more sophisticated capital structures and enable the implementation of regulatory constraints like capital adequacy ratios.
 This epic will also require creating a formal bankruptcy process.